What makes a gift Montessori?

 This guide will help you figure out what toys/gifts are Montessori-compatible.
 (There is actually no such thing as a “Montessori toy”)

 Hopefully, you can find some wonderful gifts for the special child in your life, while learning more about Montessori in the process!

 Fortunately, babies are pretty easy to shop for, even when adding in the Montessori factor.
 Babies enjoy contrast and simplicity.
 Babies can’t do much physically for the first several months of their lives, so they experience life visually, by touch, and by putting things in their mouths.

-A Contrast Book is a great gift for a baby!
+A Contrast Book or contrast cards are a great gift for a baby!